fivequarters/fusebit.io/src/_blog/_posts/five-things-saas-cli.md

 ---
-post_title: Five Things not to do When Building your SaaS CLI
+post_title: Five Things Not to Do When Building Your SAAS CLI
 post_author: Benn Bollay
 post_author_avatar: benn.png
 date: '2022-03-11'